karldreher/b2-cloudflare-worker/README.md

 1. Within Backblaze, add an application key for your bucket.
 2. Select the appropriate bucket (not "All" unless you know what you're doing)
 3. Select "Read Only"
 4. Provide a duration less than 1000 days in the future, specified in seconds.
 Since this will need to rotate, it is reccomended (for this application's purpose) a maximum value of `86400000`.
+(As of this writing it is possible to create a application key without expiration)

 Upon creating the app key, use the **values** for `keyID` and `applicationKey` by Backblaze to generate the base-64 encoded Basic authorization header: